-Sixteen trials (reported in 20 articles), including 16,309 adults in total, met our inclusion criteria (Table 1).174-189 Ten were published since the previous review.^{174, 176, 177, 179, 181, 183, 186-189} We rated 14 as fair quality (n=14,462) and two as good quality (n=1847).
+Sixteen trials (reported in 20 articles), including 16,309 adults in total, met our inclusion criteria (Error!
+Reference source not found.).
+Ten were published since the previous review.
+Ten, 176, 178, 180, 182, 185-188 We rated 14 as fair quality (n=14,462) and two as good quality (n=1847).
 Eleven trials took place in the United States, three in Australia, one in France, and one in the United Kingdom.

-Most trials included adults with broad age criteria, but three included specifically young adults aged 18-25179 or university students^{180, 182} (n=1528) and one included only men over age 50 (Table 1).181 One study174 included parents of children aged 4-10 as part of a family-focused intervention.
-Study populations were predominantly white or fair-skinned (45.0% to 100%, with all but one study above 60% white) and predominantly female, with seven trials having a population that was 70 percent or more female.^{174, 176-178, 184-186} Ten adult trials used risk-based inclusion criteria, ^{175-181, 183, 186, 187} but all study populations had substantial skin cancer risk factors.
-Four trials included adults at moderate or high skin cancer risk as measured by risk assessment tools.^{176, 177, 179, 186, 187} In one nonrandomized trial, patients were eligible for the intervention group if they had one or more melanoma risk factor and control group participants.178 Two trials included only adult siblings175 or first-degree relatives183 of melanoma patients, and one study included female university students who use indoor tanning.180 Sample sizes ranged from 108 to 5407 with a median sample size of 568.
+Most trials included adults with broad age criteria, but three included specifically young adults aged 18-25178 or university students^{179, 181} (n=1528) and one included only men over age 50 (Error!
+Reference source not found.).
+Reference source not found.).
+One study included parents of children aged 4-10 as part of a family-focused intervention.
+Study populations were predominantly white or fair-skinned (45.0% to 100%, with all but one study above 60% white) and predominantly female, with seven trials having a population that was 70 percent or more female.
+Reference source risk-based inclusion criteria, Reference female.
+Reference female included adults at moderate or high skin cancer risk as measured by risk assessment tools.
+Reference female for the intervention group if they had one or more melanoma risk factor and control group participants were selected to match the skin and demographic profile of intervention group participants.
+Two trials included only adult siblings of first-degree relatives of melanoma patients, and one study included female university students who use indoor tanning.
+Sample sizes ranged from 108 to 5407 with a median sample size of 568.

-Interventions varied in their settings, messages, components, and delivery (Table 3, Table 4).
-Seven of the 16 trials were either conducted in or recruited from primary care.^{176-178, 184, 186-188} Four were conducted directly in primary care settings^{178, 186-188} and three recruited participants from a primary care setting but conducted their interventions by mail.^{176, 177, 184} We judged the remaining interventions to be referable from or feasible for primary care.
+Interventions varied in their settings, messages, components, and delivery (Error!
+Reference source not found.)
+Error!
+Reference source not found.).
+Seven of the 16 trials were either conducted in or recruited from primary care.
+175-177, 183, 185-187 Four were conducted directly in primary care settings 177, 185-187 and three recruited participants from a primary care setting but conducted their interventions by mail.
+175, 176, 183 We judged the remaining interventions to be referable from or feasible for primary care.
 The majority of the interventions included comprehensive skin cancer prevention messages, such as general skin cancer education and strategies for reducing sun exposure (sun protection/sun avoidance behaviors).
-Several also included messages promoting or teaching skin self-exams,^{175, 177-179, 183} and three trials included interventions focused exclusively on conducting skin self-exams.^{181, 188, 189}
+Several also included messages promoting or teaching skin self-exams, 174, 176-178, 182 and three trials included interventions focused exclusively on conducting skin self-exams.
+180, 187, 188

-One trial among young adults focused solely on reducing indoor tanning use (among indoor tanning users).180 The other two young adult trials focused on improving skin cancer prevention behaviors.
+One trial among young adults focused solely on reducing indoor tanning use (among indoor tanning users).
+The other two young adult trials focused on improving skin cancer prevention behaviors.
 One involved a tailored interactive educational web program called UV4.me, and one was an appearance-focused intervention involving personal UV facial photographs and a brief video about photoaging.